The MWSC Story

 The community will be invested in the success of something it helps build.
 A sense of ownership is critical to the volunteer support upon which we depend for programs and events, as well as labor to reduce the costs of infrastructure development.

 Because we are asking people to travel great distances—in some cases around the world—to events held in our facilities, it is critical they be world class.

 4. Olympic Aspirations

-Modern Olympic founder Baron de Coubertin's assertion that "it is not the triumph but the struggle", is even more relevant to people today than in was in 1900.
-In fact, we believe the attributes critical to success as an Olympic athlete - commitment, discipline and personal responsibility are also a solid foundation for success in life.
+Modern Olympic founder Baron de Coubertin's assertion in 1900 that, "it is not the triumph but the struggle," is even more relevant to people today.
+In fact, we believe the attributes critical to success as an Olympic athlete - commitment, discipline and a willingness to hold yourself accountable for your efforts and their results, are also a solid foundation for success in life.